MattIsAderp/Wordfeud-Bot/README.md

 Please ONLY this for regular games or learning purposes, do NOT use this for tournaments.

-This is my first repository on github, so any comments on how to improve would be greatly appreciated! :)
+This is my first repository on github, and also one of my first python projects, so any comments on how to improve would be greatly appreciated! :)